Cars – Should you buy via HP or lease a car? And how to understand the agreement you have.

 You can claim capital allowances on the purchase value of a car (dependent on the list price, CO2 emissions and type of fuel, possibly 18%, or 8% per year, even 100% for electric cars).

 When selling the car, Sole Traders/Partnerships can get full tax relief on the car’s loss in value; Companies can’t claim this so have to keep claiming the appropriate annual Writing Down Allowance (8% or 18%).

 You cannot recover any VAT back on the cost of the car (excepting taxi and car hire businesses)

 You get tax relief on the HP interest element of HP payments.

 Leased cars (if the invoice is addressed to a third party such as a finance company, it is a lease agreement)

-If you are VAT registered, you can claim back 50% of the VAT on the lease payments (100% for taxi and hire firms) – often a major advantage over HP agreements;
+If you are VAT registered, you can claim back 50% of the VAT on the lease payments (100% for taxi and hire firms) – which is a major advantage over HP agreements;

-For cars with CO2 emissions over 130g/km, only 85% of the lease cost gets tax relief – net of the VAT reclaimed.
+For cars with CO2 emissions over 130g/km, only 85% of the net lease costs obtain tax relief.